 A lack of new business models, in which consumers become an active part of the food supply system, and an insufficient integration of players ranging from primary production to retailers, similarly contribute to the perceived stagnation.
 This is exacerbated by an increasing dependence on raw material imports, making the sector very vulnerable to commodity price fluctuations.

 Taken together, the food system is currently under considerable pressure, and Europe risks losing its leading position in food manufacture.

-Notwithstanding this somewhat bleak assessment, there is a great number of opportunities on the horizon that could - if materialized - help the sector to regain strength and prosper, thereby benefiting the European citizenry.
-In general, the food sector has a tremendous potential for growth.
-Such growth is fuelled by the continuing growth of the global population and the emergence of new markets, with consumers there becoming more affluent.
-Moreover, food is a unique product.
-It is essential to life and has strong physiological functions influencing health and wellbeing.
-It is proven that food plays an important role in the development and prevention of non-communicable diseases.
-Malnutrition occurs both due to over-consumption and underconsumption, and both have severe health effects.
-Apart from affecting how well we grow and develop and how active and healthy we stay when we get older, food consumption has a strong social function.
+Notwithstanding this somewhat bleak assessment, there is a great number of opportunities on the horizon that-if materialized - could help the sector regain strength and prosper, and thereby benefit the European citizen.
+In general, the Food and Drink Sector has a tremendous potential for growth fuelled by the growing global population and the emergence of new markets with consumers who are becoming more affluent.
+Moreover, food is a unique product, it is essential to life and has strong physiological functions that influence health and wellbeing.
+It is proven that food plays an important role in both the development and risk reduction of non-communicable diseases.
+Malnutrition occurs both due to over-consumption and underconsumption, and has severe health effects.

+Apart from affecting how well we grow and develop and how active and healthy we stay as we get older, food consumption has a strong social function.
+One positive outcome of COVID-19 has been a renewed interest in food as people explore their cupboards, discover new recipes, and re-think their lifestyles.
 Eating brings people together and can bridge cultural differences.
 Shared meals can strengthen family bonds, provide a distraction from work and be relaxing.
 Furthermore, food is a commodity that is incorporated into our bodies, which makes us feel concerned when uncertainty and unknown elements are introduced in our foods.
-In other words, food has a strong emotional significance, which explains the sometimes adverse reaction to technology used to manufacture it.
+In other words, food has a strong emotional significance, which explains the sometimes-adverse reaction to technology used to manufacture it.
 New digital technologies provide completely new ways of linking the consumer to technology and product providers.
 New food manufacturing approaches are on the horizon that will change the established roles of food producers and consumers.
 These approaches can allow consumers to experiment and take part in food manufacturing and thus lower the barriers that disconnect today's consumers and producers.
-This development has also raised the awareness of consumers that food is important and that it is a matter worth focusing on.
-While there are many opportunities that could truly advance the sector and guarantee growth for years to come, there are also large threats that need to be addressed.
+This development has also raised the consumers' awareness that food is important and very much a matter worth focusing on.

+While there are many opportunities that could truly advance the sector and guarantee growth for years to come, there are also considerable threats that need to be addressed.
 While a few territories will actually experience agricultural production increases over the next year, many other areas of the world - especially those already suffering from a precarious water supply - are predicted to experience a decline.
-For Europe, that means that imbalances will develop, with some regions possibly losing their self-sufficiency in food production (Fig. 3).
-Making the European food system sustainable will therefore become an increasingly challenging task.
+For Europe, that means that imbalances will develop, with some regions reducing their self-sufficiency in food production.